The Most Epic Moving Checklist in the History of Moving

 1. Create a “moving” file or folder on Google Drive to store quotes, receipts, and records related to your move.
 For example, how much is Dan the mover quoting you?
 Was that price for 10 or 15 boxes?
 You’re not going to be able to remember all of the details.
 So throw them in a document for easy reference.

-2. Schedule in-home estimates with Updater Verified Moving companies.
+2. Schedule in-home estimates with an Updater Certified Moving Company.
 Make sure you hire someone you feel you can trust.

 3. Create a realistic budget for moving expenses.
 We know you want to hire professional movers, but that new sectional and that wine fridge, but priorities, right?

 4. Read over documents from your movers before signing anything.
 Don’t let contracts intimidate you by learning about the documents you’ll be receiving ahead of time.
 We can’t emphasize enough how important this is, there’s a reason it’s #4 on our list.

 5. Request time off work for moving day.
 If you can, plan to take off and move on a Friday.
 That gives you the rest of the weekend to get yourself organized.
 Nice tip, right?